Please note that options will change from time to time, and not all will be run every year.

 During the course of the year, you will select a topic for your 12,000-word thesis and receive expert supervision.

 The MSc is jointly taught by staff within the social sciences and humanities, who will also assess your application.
-The application process is administered by the Oxford School of Global and Area Studies (OSGA), formerly the School of Interdisciplinary Area Studies (SIAS).
+The application process is administered by the Oxford School of Global and Area Studies (OSGA).

 Students on the course will experience a variety of teaching modes, including lectures, seminars, classes, student presentations, and small group teaching.
 Supervision for the thesis will be offered as a series of individual meetings between you and your thesis supervisor.